 Want to stay on top of all the space news?
 Follow @universetoday on Twitter

-This is a popular myth: the Great Wall of China is the only human structure that can be seen from space.
+One popular myth about space exploration is that the Great Wall of China is the only human-built structure that can be seen from space.
 But it’s not true.
-The reality is that you can’t easily see the wall from space with the unaided eye.
+The reality is that you can’t easily see the Great Wall from low Earth orbit with the unaided eye.
+And certainly, the Apollo astronauts couldn’t see it from the Moon, even though that urban legend has been widely circulated.

-In fact, when China’s first astronaut, Yang Liwei, went into space, he said that he couldn’t see the structure of the wall from out his capsule window.
+Additionally, when China’s first astronaut, Yang Liwei, went into space in 2003, he said that he couldn’t see the structure of the Great Wall from out his capsule window.

-NASA astronaut Leroy Chiao attempted to photograph the Great Wall of China from out his window on the International Space Station.
-He photographed a region of Inner Mongolia, about 200 miles north of Beijing.
-Chiao and NASA believe they can identify parts of the Great Wall in his photograph, but it’s not easy to see.
+NASA has confirmed that US astronaut Leroy Chiao took what is thought to be the first verifiable image of the Great Wall of China from out his window on the International Space Station in 2004.
+He photographed a region of Inner Mongolia, about 200 miles north of Beijing, but said Chiao himself said he didn’t see the wall with his unaided eyes, and wasn’t sure if the picture showed it.

-This myth goes even further, though.
-People somehow think that the Great Wall of China can be seen from the Moon.
 The Apollo astronauts confirmed that you can’t see the Great Wall of China from the Moon.
-The best you can see is the white and blue marble of our home planet.
+In fact, all you can see from the Moon is the white and blue marble of our home planet.

 With all of the human construction, many buildings and other structures can be seen from space.
 But you can’t see the Great Wall of China from space.